Chapter 1: About This Manual

 IMPORTANT: If you would like to use different ethernet ports for key management and key retrieval, you can configure the AKM server to use one Ethernet port for administrative functions and another for key retrieval and mirroring.
 See the section on modifying the AKM configuration file in the AKM Server Management Guide for more information.

-The web interface to the AKM server runs on a SUSE Enterprise Linux platform and provides access to full Linux firewall facilities.
+The web interface to the AKM server runs on an Ubuntu LTS and provides access to full Linux firewall facilities.
 Out of the box firewall protections limit inbound access to ports and services.
 You can add additional firewall rules to further protect access to the AKM server.

 AKM supports real-time mirroring of keys, access policies, and user and group information to one or more secondary AKM servers.
 See Chapter 12: Mirroring Concepts for more information on mirroring.